IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * Confirm One Transaction per bussiness unit
 * Speed tests => work in memory
 * How I handle call recieving while creating db

+* Publish from client to multiple services
+	* Pushed call must have flag fields for:
+		* Is from external
+		* From service
+		* To Service
+		* Processing behavior (Process Locally, or propagate in cluster)
+	* When more than one services share the db
+		* Should external call hits all services?
+No
+	* Should we define an external id for pushed call?